Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/core/index.md

 # Introduction

 `src/@core` directory in our template is core of our template.
 All styles, components, composables, etc reside in this dir.
-As this is the heart of our template most template updates will require updating this directory.
+As this is the heart of our template, most template updates will require updating this directory.

 ## Components